 "What makes you think I would want to be with you forever?"
 Kim sneered.

 "Simple.
 This life, being immortal, is long.
 Long and hard and lonely.
 Humans are weak and frail creatures that pass all too soon, making them useless companions.
 They might as well be goldfish.
 Shego will be gone soon, Kimmie, so you might as well let her go now."

 Kim scoffed like that was the most ridiculous nonsense that she had ever heard.
 "I will never let Shego go and I would like you to leave her be."

 "You'll change your mind soon enough, but I am not a patient person, Kimmie," Carmilla declared, some edge in her voice now.
 The playful glint in her eyes was gone for a moment, replaced by a flash of heated fury.

-"One would think you'd learn some patience if you have been alive as long as you claim.
+"One would think you'd learn some patience if you've been alive as long as you claim.
 Now, I want you to leave Shego alone.
 I want you to leave us alone.
-I am very happy with my life and with my soul-mate," Kim proclaimed.
+I'm very happy with my life and with my soul mate," Kim proclaimed.

 "You wouldn't be able to do anything about it, just like you couldn't do anything about me using my thrall on her.
 What if one day you woke and found Shego had hanged herself in that pipe-ridden tomb you call a home?"
 A cruel smirk showed off a pearly white fang.

 The air around Kim seemed to electrify.
 "You'd better not touch Shego."

 "That's the point, my dear Kim.
 I wouldn't have to touch her.
 Merely suggest that this life is so hard to live, that you'll abandon her eventually, that you'd rather be with me, and how attractive the ceiling would look if she was swinging from it," Carmilla pointed out with a laugh.